compromise-evident/WhatNext/README.md

 --------------------------------------------------------------------------------
 ## Collision precision
-A paper on my hash collision calculator for any file or range of files, and on generating hash without collision or reversal shortcuts.
+A paper on my hash collision calculator for any file or range of files, and on generating hash without collision or reversal shortcuts--a variable Authorship function of special inconvenience.
 (Completed, electronifying...)

 --------------------------------------------------------------------------------
 ## compromise-emergent